imtimtam/imtimtam/README.md

 # Timothy Tam
 ## About me

-I’m a **UCI graduate with a B.S. in Biology**, an A.S. in Computer Science and some experience in Psychiatric research trying to **pivot as a software developer** with a growing passion for technology with a desire to solve problems and learn new things.
+I’m a UCI graduate with a B.S. in Biology, an A.S. in Computer Science and some experience in Psychiatric research trying to **pivot as a software developer** with a growing passion for technology with a desire to solve problems and learn new things.

 ---